-On the Disney playing fields, the Bison promptly provided a return on the Shrimp Boat's investment, crushing a North Carolina team in the quarter-finals, 33-6.
-In the semifinals, they beat a suburban Illinois squad whose tradition has been celebrated by Wheaties.
+On the Disney playing fields, the Bison promptly provided a return on the Shrimp Boat's investment, crushing a North Carolina team in the quarterfinals, 33-6.
+In the semifinals, they bear a suburban Illinois squad whose tradition has been celebrated by Wheaties.
 That put them in the Pop Warner Super Bowl, the ne plus ultra of peewee football.
 There Andre Ford's team would meet a Miami juggernaut that was undefeated for the last two seasons and had a Web site unofficially sponsored by a law firm.

 After sessions on the practice field, the Bison slept four to six to a motel room while Andre lay awake in his room, mentally totting up receipts.
 Other teams carbo-loaded at Western Sizzlin; the Bison woke up to Fruity Pebbles that Elizabeth bought in bulk at the Orlando Wal-Mart.
 But even the hardest-faced Bison found themselves grinning.
 Prepschool and college scouts had gathered; ESPN was filming.
 The Shrimp Boat kids had come to Disney, where bubble gum has been outlawed for its crimes against clean sidewalks, to have their existence widely acknowledged.
 Don't say if we win, they told me.
-Say when league held a pregame party for the country's best junior football players and cheerleaders.
-On the way to the event, the Bison visited a gift shop, where, when they entered, every other customer exited and every clerk and manager closed in.
-It was unclear whether this reaction was a response to their size, their do-rags, the rubber boa constrictors around their necks, or just their jerseys, which, in the absence of laundry funds, were ripe from the playoff games.
+Say when we win.